Nikolai Belelubsky: Bridge builder

 Between 1893 and 1897, Belelubsky was commissioned to design a railway bridge over the Ob River near Novo-Nikolaevsk (now Novosibirsk).
 This bridge served as a crucial link between the two largest segments of the Great Siberian Way—the West Siberian and Middle Siberian Railways—by spanning the intervening rivers.
 Notably, it was the first bridge in Russia to feature a cantilever-beam truss superstructure, and it became the longest bridge on the West Siberian Railway.
 The bridge commission, led by Belelubsky, conducted tests on the structure on March 28 (April 9) 1897, using four locomotives, each weighing 51.5 tons, simultaneously on the spans.
-The bridge was officially opened to traffic on April 5 (April 17) 1897.
+The bridge was officially opened to traffic on April 5 (17) 1897.

 The peak of his successful engineering career was marked by the construction of Romanovsky Bridge, which was built between 1909 and 1913 over the Volga river near Zelenodolsk.
 Following the October Revolution of 1917, the bridge underwent a name change and became known as the Red Bridge.
 This remarkable structure featured striking open truss bridge girders that stretched an impressive length of 160 metres (520 ft).
 A similar technical approach was utilized for a bridge in the city of Simbirsk.
 By employing this design, the engineer was able to reduce the number of spans required, resulting in six large spans and two smaller ones.
 On July 11, 1913, the bridge was officially opened to the public and proved to be a reliable transportation route for over 90 years, until its rehabilitation in 2006.

 His last major project became the bridge at Rostov-on-Don, built in 1912-1917, which he designed in cooperation with G.P.
 Peredery and S. Belzetsky.

 Belelubsky devised a unique approach to constructing caissons, which eventually was called the "caisson-slipper" technique.
 Furthermore, he dedicated a substantial amount of time to examining the characteristics of construction materials, with a particular emphasis on reinforced concrete.

 Belelyubsky played a pivotal role in advancing Russian science and represented his country at numerous international exhibitions and forums.
 His innovative projects were showcased at various prestigious expositions, including the Paris Expositions in 1878, 1889, and 1900, the Edinburgh Exposition in 1890, and the Chicago World's Fair in 1893.
 He attained a high civil rank as an Active State Councillor, and his exceptional contributions were recognized internationally with an honorary doctorate from the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) in 1907.
 Additionally, he was granted honorary memberships in the Architekten- und Ingenieur-Verein zu Berlin in 1909 and the French Society of Civil Engineers.
 Notably, he was a member of the International Association of Railroad Congresses and was honored with the title of honorary member in the Institute of Concrete in England.

 In St. Petersburg he lived several years at Serpukhovskaya Street 4, moving in 1910 to Bronnitskaya Street 14a.

 Nikolay Belelubsky died on August 4, 1922, in Saint Petersburg, and was buried in the Novodevichy Cemetery.